Meet: Devan Pride

 Which courses in what area have been particularly valuable to you as a major?

 As of right now, I’d have to say Creative Writing and Careers in Writing and Linguistics.
-I had Careers in Writing and Linguistics my first semester at GSU, and it was really refreshing to see all the ways writers and linguists could put their skills to use, besides teaching!
+I had Careers in Writing and Linguistics my first semester at Georgia Southern, and it was really refreshing to see all the ways writers and linguists could put their skills to use, besides teaching!
 Creative Writing built workshopping skills, teaching students how to help one another and offer advice on writing in a healthy environment.
 It also exposed me to forms of writing I hadn’t worked with in a while, which were fun to come back to.

 How do you plan to apply your skills as a writer in your everyday life and how did majoring in Writing & Linguistics at Georgia Southern allow you to develop those skills?